Neuron-Mr-White/neutun/README.md

 # Neutun

 Neutun is a private-use tool to expose your locally running web server via a public URL.
-It is a fork of `neutun`, modified for simplified private self-hosting.
+It is a fork of `tunnelto`, modified for simplified private self-hosting.
 The name "Neutun" comes from "tun" which stands for tunnel.

 ## 1. Hosting the Server (VPS Guide)